pulibrary/recap/modules/contrib/cas/README.md

 1. Check the "Redirect user to the page they tried to access after login" checkbox
-1. Set the "Path to user login form" to "/cas"
+1. Set the "Path to user login form" to "/caslogin"
-1. Set the "Destination parameter override" to "returnto"

 ## Proxy